ramon54321/PopcornProject/README.md

 When feature development is finished.

-4. `git merge development`
-5. Resolve any conflicts
-6. Open pull request to development branch
+4. Open pull request to development branch

 When a deployable version is ready on development branch.

-1. Open pull request to master branch
+5. Open pull request to master branch

 ## Contributing
 Unfortunately this is a closed project, but feel free to browse the source!